 |Length of the relationship||You work for the company for the foreseeable future, unless you resign, are laid off, or are let go.
 The company can only terminate you if certain conditions are met.||Your relationship lasts only as long as it takes you to complete the work you agreed to.
 If it went well, hopefully they’ll offer you more work!|

 |Vacation||Employer allows you to take a certain number of days off each year, during which you earn your regular salary.||You can take vacay whenever you want, as long as you get the work done when it needs to be done.|

 |Benefits||Company may offer benefits such as health insurance, retirement account, CME allowance, and gym membership discount.||None of this.
 The benefit is working for yourself! ?|

 See a theme in the Independent Contractor column?
 Contract, contract, contract!
 It’s the location, location, location of independent contracting work.
 Due in part to the flexibility to both the contractor and the company, the language in contracts for independent contracting services is particularly important.
 The government likes to protect the rights of employees, but they care less about independent contractors.
 So look out for yourself and have a solid contract in place.

 I hope this has helped clear up the broad range of work types for medical professionals, and maybe helped to convince you that alternative work arrangements can result in the same (if not better) professional success and compensation as a standard, full-time position.
-Tell us about your independent contracting experiences in the comments below!
+Tell me about your independent contracting experiences in the comments below!